C-Stein/node-milestones/02-db-driven-applications/exercises/10-auth-with-bcrypt.md

 1. When registration is successful, store the username and hashed password in a `user` table in the database.

-1. When a user is logging in with their credentials, use the `bcrypt` compare method to compare the hashed password used when logging in against the store hashed value in the database.
+1. When a user is logging in with their credentials, use the `bcrypt` compare method to compare the hashed password used when logging in against the stored hashed value in the database.

 1. If the user does not enter both username and password on either the login or the register form, send the user an error message.